 Dog Bites and Animal Attacks

-Even man’s best friend sometimes bites.
-Dog bites and animal attacks can leave a person seriously and permanently injured.
-In addition, victims of dog bites could face expensive medical bills and lost wages.
-Liability for animal attacks often hinges on what the animal's owner knew about its propensity for violence.
-For example, an animal owner may be held liable for an attack if the animal in question had a history of aggression toward humans.
-The resources below will help you learn about the basics of dog bite liability and how animal attack lawsuits work.
-You’ll find articles on the elements of a dog bite case, animal attack damages, and how to prove an owner’s knowledge of an animal’s viciousness.
+Although dogs are usually pretty good pets, sometimes they end up attacking someone.
+Dog bites and animal attacks can leave a person seriously and permanently injured, and can sometimes even lead to death.
+Dog bite and animal attack victims can also face expensive medical bills and lost wages.
+Liability for domestic animals usually depends on whether the animal's owner knew the animal had a propensity for violence.
+There are some states, however, that hold a dog owner liable regardless of whether or not the owner knew of the dog's dangerous nature.
+FindLaw's Dog Bites and Animal Attacks section provides the basics of dog bite liability and how animal attack lawsuits work.
+In this section, you can also find articles outlining the elements of a dog bite case, animal attack damages, and how to prove an owner's knowledge of an animal's viciousness.

 Different Legal Standard for Different Animals

 Many states have enacted "dog-bite laws," which impose strict liability on dog owners for injuries caused by their dog.
 Strict liability means that the dog owner is liable for injuries caused by his or her dog, regardless of whether or not the owner was personally at fault.
 If there is no dog-bite law that imposes strict liability on the dog owner, the injured party must prove that the owner knew (or should have known) that his or her dog was vicious.
 Regardless of whether there is a dog-bite law or not, an injured person might not be able to recover if the dog owner shows that the injured person provoked the dog, and sometimes if the injured party was trespassing.